AshwinSuperNova/designpatterns/structural design patterns/bridge design patterns/README.md

 Definition
-The Bridge design pattern is used to decouple an abstraction from its implementation so that the two can vary independently.
-This pattern involves an interface that acts as a bridge, which makes the functionality of concrete classes independent from interface implementer classes.
-Both types of classes can be altered structurally without affecting each other.
+The Bridge design pattern is a structural design pattern that decouples an abstraction from its implementation, allowing the two to vary independently.
+It helps to split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently.

-Real-Life Scenario
+Scenario: Remote Control and Devices
-Imagine you are developing a graphic application that can draw shapes with various colors.
-You need to be able to draw shapes like circles, squares, and triangles in multiple colors like red, blue, and green.
-Instead of creating multiple subclasses for every possible combination of shapes and colors, you can use the Bridge pattern to separate the shape and color into distinct class hierarchies.
+Imagine you are developing a universal remote control that can control various devices like TVs and Radios.
+The remote control should be able to turn the devices on and off, and the implementation details for controlling each device might differ.
+The Bridge design pattern can help you achieve this by separating the abstraction (remote control) from the implementation (devices).